Florida Events for May and June 2021

 · Grand Fiesta Parade and Boat Parade (June 4-5, downtown Pensacola): Pensacola’s heritage celebration of the city’s founding by the Spanish Conquistador Don Tristan de Luna in 1559 kicks off the summer season with back-to-back parades — one by land, one by sea.
 There will be floats, high school marching bands and an appearance by the 2021 Fiesta King and Queen and their “royal” court. https://www.fiestapensacola.org

 CONCOURS D’ELEGANCE — Rather than cancel 2021’s high-end automobile show, event organizers pushed it back to late May.
 Other than a date change, all the reasons why Amelia Island’s annual celebration is one of the top auto shows in the county are the same.
 More than 300 classic, present and futuristic automobiles will be on display on the Ritz-Carlton’s golf course, guests can reserve tickets for the Porsche Driving Experience and the festival seminars will include past racing legends like Dale Earnhardt Jr. In a first, the Concours will toast former driver Lyn St. James as the festival’s first female honoree.
 Covid safety protocols will be in place.

 Where: Ritz-Carlton, Amelia Island

-If you have an event you’d like to be considered for inclusion in this monthly feature, please forward information at least six weeks in advance of the event’s date to one of our correspondents:
+If you have an event you’d like to be considered for inclusion in this monthly feature, please forward information of interest to visitors and residents at least six weeks in advance of the event’s date by clicking on and completing the form found here:

 Our mission is to support and promote Florida tourism throughout the state.
 Because of the heavy volume of requests for listings, not all submissions can be included in our calendar each month.